-- When an invalid token is detected when calling the /json/authenticate endpoint, the token is ignored and authentication continues.
-An additional Set-Cookie header is set to remove the invalid token from the client. - Upon logout, the session cookie on the client is cleared by the Set-Cookie header in the response:
+- When an invalid token is detected during the authentication process, the token is ignored and authentication continues.
+An additional Set-Cookie header is set to remove the invalid token from the client. - Upon logout, the session cookie on the client is cleared by the Set-Cookie header in the response.
+For example:

 '''

+Set-Cookie: iPlanetDirectoryPro=""; Expires=Thu, 01 Jan 1970 00:00:10 GMT; Path=/; Domain=example.com;

+HttpOnly

-Set-Cookie: iPlanetDirectoryPro=""; Expires=Thu, 01 Jan 1970 00:00:10 GMT; Path=/; Domain=example .com; HttpOnly Set-Cookie: amlbcookie=LOGOUT; Expires=Thu, 01 Jan 1970 00:00:10 GMT; Path=/; Domain=example.com ...
+Set-Cookie: amlbcookie=LOGOUT; Expires=Thu, 01 Jan 1970 00:00:10 GMT; Path=/; Domain=example.com

+...

 '''

-- The User self-service auto login feature during the user registration process returns a Set-Cookie header in the response. - Session upgrade automatically occurs upon the current SSO token when the /json/authenticate endpoint is called and the token was previously passed in.
+- The User self-service auto login feature during the user registration process returns a Set-Cookie header in the response. - Session upgrade automatically occurs upon the current SSO token when the authentication flow is called again and the token was previously passed in.